Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Scheme

 \subsection{Cost analysis}

 We now present a scheme for qubit allocation and logical circuit compilation, followed by an analysis of the associated resource overhead.
-While the scheme leaves significant room for further optimization, it is sufficient to establish our main conclusions: a constant qubit overhead and a time overhead of $O(d^{a+o(1)})$.
+While the scheme leaves significant room for further optimization, it is sufficient to establish our main conclusions: a constant qubit overhead and a time overhead of $O(kd^{o(1)}) = O(d^{a+o(1)})$.

-The allocation of qubits in the quantum computer is illustrated in Fig.~\ref{fig:scheme}.
+The allocation of qubits in the quantum computer is illustrated in Fig.~\ref{fig:QC}.
 In addition to data memory-code blocks, the memory includes ancilla memory-code blocks organized into three sectors: one stores $S$-gate magic states, another supports the implementation of $H$, $S$, and controlled-NOT gates, and the third manages slot switching in PCS.
 For the latter, when logical operations are performed on $q < k_R$ target blocks, ancilla blocks are used to fill the remaining $k_R - q$ slots.
-Each sector contains $M$ ancilla memory-code blocks.
+Each sector contains $M$ ancilla blocks.
 Since the memory code has constant encoding rate, the total number of physical qubits in memory is $O(Mk)$, where $Mk$ is the total number of logical qubits in the data memory-code blocks.

-Both the resource-state factory and the magic-state factory also require $O(Mk)$ physical qubits.
-Altogether, the quantum computer contains $O(Mk)$ physical qubits, yielding a constant qubit overhead.
+{The resource-state and magic-state factories also require physical qubits.
+Assume the F code has a constant encoding rate.
+To serve all $M$ data blocks simultaneously, the factories would naively require $O(Mkd_S^2)$ physical qubits, where the factor $d_S^2$ arises from the encoding with the surface code (see Fig.~\ref{fig:LTSP}).
+To recover a \textit{strictly constant} qubit overhead, we implement a time-space trade-off: by using fewer physical qubits in the factories and serving data blocks in batches of $O(M/d_S^2)$, the qubit requirement for the factories is reduced to $O(Mk)$ (see Fig.~\ref{fig:QC}).
+This trade-off incurs an additional time overhead factor of $O(d_S^2) = O(\mathrm{polylog}(d))$, which is absorbed into the $O(d^{o(1)})$ term of our final complexity results.
+Altogether, the quantum computer utilizes $O(Mk)$ physical qubits, achieving the target of constant qubit overhead.}

+{We now address the time overhead of the protocol.
+As we will show in Section~\ref{sec:CS}, the LTSP scheme generates resource states with almost constant qubit overhead and circuit depth.
+Utilizing these resource states, the PCS gadget can then be implemented with strictly constant qubit overhead and circuit depth.
+Therefore, the integration of PCS and LTSP enables the parallel processing of $O(Mk)$ logical qubits using almost $O(Mk)$ physical qubits (without the time-space trade-off) in almost constant depth, potentially achieving a nearly constant spacetime cost.